 What is it?

 Yogurt is a cultured dairy food made by fermenting milk until sour and thickened.
 You'll find versions of yogurt in almost every dairying society across the world.
-Some culinary traditions use cow's milk, others use sheep, goat, or even mare's milk.
-Further, yogurt made from dairy-free alternatives such as coconut milk are increasingly available.
+Some culinary traditions use cow's milk.
+Others use sheep, goat, or even mare's milk.

 Yogurt relies on a starter culture that is rich in beneficial bacteria such as Lactobacillus bulgaricus and Streptococcus thermophilus.
 These bacteria inoculate the milk and then metabolize the milk's naturally occurring sugar: lactose.
 As the bacteria proliferate, the milk thickens and turns tart.
 And in a matter of a few hours, you'll have homemade yogurt.